 Example: Hyper-casual games often see playable ads performing best, while social or utility apps benefit from banner and video ads.

 To expand your target audience you can use an affinity tool to help you find similarities between game genres.
 We created such a tool in-house, leveraging data from one of the leading ad intelligence platforms.
-This information can help you better understand your target user’s other interests so that you can create ads which target those interests as well.
-This is a great way of getting to know your users better in order to be able to predict their behaviour.
+This information can help you better understand your target user’s other interests so that you can create ads that target those interests as well.
+This is a great way of getting to know your users better in order to be able to predict their behavior.

 Winning and Failing UA Creatives

 Typically you should be able to find a bunch of ads out there by your competitors.
 Learn which competitor ads perform well and which don’t perform well – try to find trends and then base your concepts around this data.
 You can use an ad intelligence platform like Apptica to help you find best performing creatives.